-NOON LEAGUE - Students in grades 3-6 have an opportunity to play in the Noon League for Nationball, Kickball, and/or Basketball.
+NOON LEAGUE - (When noon-ground supervisors are fully staffed) Students in grades 3-6 have an opportunity to play in the Noon League for Nationball, Kickball, and/or Basketball.
 Recognitions are given to the top three teams in each division.
 Flexibility and understanding necessary since games may be canceled due to staffing shortages.

-PERFECT ATTENDANCE AWARDS - Due to COVID-19 regulations and restrictions for attendance, Perfect Attendance Awards are on pause.
-Only students with no absences are eligible for perfect attendance.
-To be eligible for perfect attendance each trimester students may not exceed one tardy/early sign-out.
+PERFECT ATTENDANCE AWARDS - Only students with no absences are eligible for perfect attendance.
+To be eligible for perfect attendance each trimester, students may not exceed one tardy/early sign-out.
+(SEE Tardy and Early Sign-Out)